How to Create a Life Vision

 Do you have a vision of life?
 We often have a general idea of what we want to do with our life.
 Being happy, helping people, earning money or changing the world.
-But a life vision is much more than than.
+But a life vision is much more than that.
 It is a more clear idea of what your life will look like in the long term, according to your own values and goals.
-Think 10 years ahead from now – if you are 20 now, what do you want your life to look like when you are 30?
+Think 10 years ahead from now - if you are 20 now, what do you want your life to look like when you are 30?
 If you are 50 now, what do you want your life to be like when you are 60?
 This is a long-term vision that helps you to take steps from where you are right now towards this life you want to live.

 So how exactly do you create a vision of life?

 According to my teacher's teachings and my own experience in life, a vision of life should consist of 6 pillars: health, career, relationships, leisure, lifestyle and spirituality.
 These are the ingredients of a vision of life, that you should work out in detail.
 You can do this by asking yourself the following questions: